neongreen/artyom.me/lens-over-tea-6.md

   * `[someFunc| |] ` calls `someFunc` to parse the contents and generate code; the contents themselves don't have to be Haskell code, they can be HTML, or C code, or a regular expression, or whatever

-The answer to the 2nd question is easy too (I think) – my theory is that TH code is usually messy and awkward and awful, and things with `Q` occur very often there, so the shortest name possible was chosen.
+The answer to the second question is easy too (I think) – my theory is that TH code is usually messy and awkward and awful, and things with `Q` occur very often there, so the shortest name possible was chosen.
 In fact, even `Q [Dec]` is too long – we have a type synonym for that, [`DecsQ`][].
 (Try to guess the synonyms for `Q Exp` and `Q Pat`.)

-Now we come to the 1st question.
+Now we come to the first question.
 What's `Q`?

 ## The `Q` monad